Discussion of Physical Losses

 In contrast, for the PINN training as described here, we reconstruct a single solution in a known and given space-time region.
 As such, any samples from this domain follow the same distribution and hence don’t really represent test or OOD samples.
 As the NN directly encodes the solution, there is also little hope that it will yield different solutions, or perform well outside of the training range.
 If we’re interested in a different solution, we have to start training the NN from scratch.

 Thus, the physical soft constraints allow us to encode solutions to PDEs with the tools of NNs.
 An inherent drawback of this variant 2 is that it yields single solutions, and that it does not combine with traditional numerical techniques well.
 E.g., the learned representation is not suitable to be refined with a classical iterative solver such as the conjugate gradient method.

 This means many powerful techniques that were developed in the past decades cannot be used in this context.
 Bringing these numerical methods back into the picture will be one of the central goals of the next sections.

 Quite slow …

 Physical constraints are enforced only as soft constraints.

 Accuracy of derivatives relies on learned representation.

-Next, let’s look at how we can leverage numerical methods to improve the DL accuracy and efficiency by making use of differentiable solvers.
+To address these issues, we’ll next look at how we can leverage existing numerical methods to improve the DL process by making use of differentiable solvers.